-The proposed Namakwa SEZ is located in the small mining Municipality within the Namakwa District Municipality of the Northern Cape Province.
-Aggencys is 66km from Potadder (headquarters of the local municipality) and 110km from Springbok, where the affice of the district municipality is existence of the Gamsberg Zinc Mine and the proposed building of a smalter by Vedanta Zino International These would be the anchor tenants of the SEZ.
-It is proposed that a smelter be built to treat zinc concentrate produced at Gamsberg.
-The zinc concentrate produced at the existing concentrator plant will be treated in the smelter using the
+The proposed Namakwa SEZ is located in the small mining town of Aggeneys.
+Aggeneys is in the Khai-Ma Local Municipality within the Namakwa District Municipality of the Northern Cape Province.
+Aggeneys is óókim from Poladder (headquarters of the local municipality) and 10km from Soungbok, where the affice of the district municipality is located.

+The value proposition of the Namakwa SE2 is based on the editions of the Gamsberg Zinc Mine and the proposed building of a smalter by Vedanta Zinc International.
+These would be the anchor tenants of the SE2.
+It is proposed that a smalter be built to treat zinc concentrate produced at Gamsberg.
+The zinc concentrate produced at the existing concentrator plant will be treated in the smalter using the conventional roast-leact-electrowinning (R-L-E) process.